openzipkin/zipkin/zipkin-server/README.md

 * `STORAGE_TYPE`: SpanStore implementation: one of `mem`, `mysql`, `cassandra`, `elasticsearch`
 * `COLLECTOR_SAMPLE_RATE`: Percentage of traces to retain, defaults to always sample (1.0).
 * `AUTOCOMPLETE_KEYS`: list of span tag keys which will be returned by the `/api/v2/autocompleteTags` endpoint
+* `AUTOCOMPLETE_TTL`: How long in milliseconds to suppress calls to write the same autocomplete key/value pair.
+Default 3600000 (1 hr)

 ### Cassandra Storage
 Zipkin's [Cassandra storage component](../zipkin-storage/cassandra)